yanirs/bandcamp-deep-learning/README.md

     $ python manage.py run_experiment --help

-For example, to run a multi-layer perceptron (assuming you created the dataset as above):
+For example, to run a multi-layer perceptron with a single hidden layer and 256 hidden units (assuming you created the dataset as above):

-    $ THEANO_FLAGS=floatX=float32 python manage.py run_experiment --dataset-path ~/data/local.pickle --architecture-name mlp
+    $ THEANO_FLAGS=floatX=float32 python manage.py run_experiment \
+        --dataset-path ~/data/local.pkl.zip --model-architecture SingleLayerMlp \
+        --model-params num_hidden_units=256

-See notebooks for some examples and experimental results.
+See notebooks for some examples and experimental results (though the notebooks may not be runnable due to recent code changes).

 ## Using a GPU